 SELCO will never ask members for their digital banking password or security code.

-“Fraudsters aren’t going anywhere, so it’s essential to practice caution in scenarios like these,” said Stephanie Ziegler, Senior Financial Investigations Manager at SELCO.
+“Fraudsters aren’t going anywhere, so it’s essential to practice caution in scenarios like these,” said Stephanie Ziegler, Director of Financial Investigations at SELCO.
 “If an email or text doesn’t sit well with you—or if it comes as a surprise—call SELCO first and verify that the communication is legitimate.
 If you receive a suspicious phone call, hang up and call us at a verified SELCO number to confirm we were trying to reach you.”

 What can you do to prevent ATO?